The Songs of Leonard Cohen Covered

-The Songs of Leonard Cohen Covered is a tribute album to Leonard Cohen, released in 2012.
+The Songs of Leonard Cohen Covered is a tribute album to Leonard Cohen, released in 2012 and consisting mainly of covers of the songs on his album Songs of Leonard Cohen.
 It was compiled by Mojo magazine, as a part of the magazine's March 2012 issue.
 The album features contributions by various musicians, including Bill Callahan, Cass McCombs, The Low Anthem, Field Music, Marc Ribot and ex-Fleet Foxes member Father John Misty.